his would be a funny story if it wasn’t so sad.

 "The challenge is getting younger people involved in clowning," World Clown Association President Deanna (Dee Dee) Hartmier told the News.

 Her organization, the country’s largest trade group for clowns, has seen its numbers drop from 3,400 to 2,500 since 2004.
 Most of the members in her organization are over 40.

 I haven’t been to the circus in at least 16 years, and the last time I went it was in an official capacity.
 While working in the South County bureau I volunteered to be The Eagle’s official representative when the Big Apple Circus visited Great Barrington in the summer of 1998.
 The Eagle sponsored the show that year.

-My duties consisted of walking into the center of the ring with the ringmaster at the beginning of the troupe’s first performance, staring into a microphone while a spotlight nearly blinded me, and yelling something like "enjoy the show."
-I remembered to yell the words because I tend to mumble and wanted to make sure that everybody heard me.
-I was greeted with polite applause.
+My duties consisted of walking into the center of the ring with the ringmaster at the beginning of the troupe’s first performance, staring into a microphone while a spotlight nearly blinded me, and yelling something like "enjoy the show.

 On a side note, I had actually met the ringmaster the year before when, again acting as The Eagle’s official representative, I was recruited to throw out the first ball before the Pittsfield Mets annual Fourth of July Fireworks Night game at Wahconah Park.
 I actually followed the ringmaster to the mound because we both delivered balls to the plate (I guess The Eagle and the Circus were co-sponsors that night).